 First responders may carry a medication called Naloxone, or brand name Narcan.
 Naloxone is an opioid reversal medication that can reverse the effects of a heroin overdose.
 Naloxone comes as a nasal spray, injectable or auto-injectable, and is sprayed into one nostril or injected under the skin or into a muscle.
 It can very quickly return breathing to normal, which has likely slowed to dangerous rates during an overdose.

 Naloxone can prevent overdose fatalities and keep a person alive until they receive further medical attention.
 While this medication can be life-saving, it’s also crucial to understand what led to an overdose in the first place.
 Although anyone can overdose on heroin, there are some risk factors that endanger certain individuals.

-Risk Factors For Heroin Overdose
+Health Risk Factors For Opioid Overdose

 While overdosing on heroin is possible via any route of administration, injecting heroin increases the risk.
 Combining stimulants, like cocaine, with heroin and injecting it (“speedball”) is very dangerous and often deadly.

 Other risk factors for heroin overdose include:

 - mixing heroin with other substances like alcohol or prescription drugs

 - prolonged use of heroin or opioids (five to 10 years)